-Diverse and changing mix - the malls segment has a dynamic retail mix that changes according to market needs and public preferences.
+- Diverse and changing mix the malls segment has a dynamic retail mix that changes according to market needs and public preferences.
 For example, malls were once characterized by significant presence of supermarkets or electronics stores, whereas today the tenant mix in malls has changed.
 In fashion it is evident that new brands periodically take the place of those which have become less relevant, with international fashion chains becoming more dominant in the market than local brands.
-The high-quality property portfolio, and the management thereof, grant the Company an advantage which enables it to get leading international fashion brands to open their flag stores in the Group's malls.
+The high-quality property portfolio, and the management thereof, grant the Company an advantage which enables it to get leading international fashion brands to open their flag stores in the Group's malls. - A trend of increased store space in recent years, international brands, followed by domestic ones, apparently seek to increase their retail space and combine complementing brands in one store in order to expand the product mix and create an improved customer experience, while increasing sales. - Malls as entertainment venues the Company acts to improve the entertainment and dining experience in the mall, through a selection of restaurants and cafés in the malls and renovation of the fast food courts, modern design and added crowd-attracting entertainment options such as the "Zappa" club and cinemas.
+The Group further acts to create family entertainment spaces in its malls, including play areas, diaper changing and nursing rooms. - Innovation in recent years the Company has been implementing technological improvements into the shopping experience and striving for leadership and innovation in the mall segment, including by way of creating a unique application which grant exclusive discounts to mall attendants and enables direct marketing based on customer preferences.
+The goal of technological innovation is to enhance customer experience in the mall while combining both digital and physical worlds.

-&lt;sup>18 According to CBS data - see link
+21 According to CBS data - see link